neoncortex/bashed/README.md

 Now all the editdb* commands will work with this database file.

 ### Variables:
+- edbextensions: array containing the file name extensions to store when scanning;
 - edbfile: path to the database file;
 - edbfiletemp: path to the temporary database file;
 - edbfilescache: path to the file name cache file;
 - edbtagscache: path to the tags cache file;
 - edbopencommand: contains the comamnd name to be used when opening files via curses;
-- edbextensions: contains the file name extensions to store when scanning;

 ### Function dictionary:
 - edb, editdbsearch;